A School Story: Plot summary

 Two men are discussing the folklore of the private schools they attended.
-One, who attended a school near London around 1870, tells of a Latin teacher named Mr. Sampson who kept an engraved Byzantine coin from Constantinople that he would show his students.
-During a Latin grammar exercise, The narrator's friend McLeod gives the teacher a strange message in Latin which translates to "remember the well among the four yews", though he doesn't know why he wrote it.
+One, who attended a school near London (Note: Identified by James as Temple Grove School, his alma mater.) around 1870, tells of a Latin teacher named Mr. Sampson who kept an engraved Byzantine coin from Constantinople that he would show his students.
+During a Latin grammar exercise, the narrator's friend, McLeod, gives the teacher a strange message in Latin which translates to "remember the well among the four yews", though he doesn't know why he wrote it.
 Mr. Sampson appears confused and unnerved by the message.
 Following the incident, McLeod is taken ill.

-Around one month later, when the class are writing conditional sentences, another paper shows up translating to "If you don't come to me, I'll come to you".
+Around one month later, when the class are writing conditional sentences, another paper shows up translating to "If you don't come to me, I'll come to you."
 Sampson is visibly worried, and abruptly leaves the class.
-The narrator notes that there are 16 boys in the class, but 17 pieces of paper have been placed on Sampson's desk; the mysterious message is the only one written in red ink.
+The narrator notes that there are 16 boys in the class, but 17 pieces of paper have been placed on Sampson's desk.
+Also, the mysterious message is the only one written in red ink.
 The narrator keeps the mysterious piece of paper, but later finds that it has become blank.

 The following night, McLeod sees a horribly thin, wet, corpse-like man sitting on Sampson's window-sill and beckoning to Sampson, but when he returns with the narrator the figure is gone.
 Sampson is missing the next day, and is never heard from again.
 Years later, a body is found - with Sampson's engraved coin - in the death-embrace of a second body, in a well that sits amongst yew trees.

+Publication

+"A School Story" was written by James in 1906 or earlier to entertain the Choir of King's College, Cambridge, where James was Provost.
+It was first published in James' book More Ghost Stories of an Antiquary in 1911.
+In 1931, it was collected in James' book The Collected Ghost Stories of M. R. James.
+It has since been anthologised many times.